 - Share your posts on social media and via email – the work isn’t done when you’ve finished writing a blog post

 - Manage multiple social media accounts – you’ll be expected to have an online presence to back up your blog

 - Build your brand as an expert or someone knowledgeable in your field – you can do this by posting high-quality blogs on interesting, insightful topics.

-If you’d like to offer health blogging as a service in your freelance writing business, you’ll need to identify companies, magazines, websites and other bloggers who hire freelancers to write health blogs.
+If you’d like to offer health blogging as a service in your freelance writing business, you’ll need to identify companies, magazines, websites that accept health article pitches and other bloggers who hire freelancers to write health blogs.
 Typically, this includes:

 - Healthcare brands and businesses